tkhshmsy/sbcz80cpm/firmware/ioengine/README.md

    3. IN/OUT command-cycle is 'T1, T2, TW, T3', _Z80_ waits until /WAIT =1.
       1. refer to [Z80 CPU User Manual](https://www.zilog.com/docs/z80/um0080.pdf) page 11
       2. in TW cycle, /RD,/WR, Address and Data is already asserted.
-2. _I/O Engine_ reads /WR, /RD, Address and Data bus to execute it's function.
+2. _I/O Engine_ reads /WR, /RD, Address and Data buses to execute it's API.
+   1. /WR = 0 is asserted, it is a 'write' operation. _I/O Engine_ reads from Data bus.
+   2. /RD = 0 is asserted, it is a 'read' operation. _I/O Engine_ changes Data bus to output, and outputs the data.
 3. _I/O Engine_ releases bus,
    1. asserts /BUSREQ = 0
-   2. release Data bus if the case that _I/O Engine_ was output any data.
-   3. asserts /WAIT = 1 as output port (at here, still /IOREQ = 0 yet)
+   2. asserts /WAIT = 1 as output port (at here, still /IOREQ = 0 yet)
       1. _Z80_ start to continues executing the T3 cycle and the next instruction.
       2. But because /BUSREQ = 0, _Z80_ waits at the head of T1 in M1 cycle of the next instruction.
          1.  refer to [Z80 CPU User Manual](https://www.zilog.com/docs/z80/um0080.pdf) page 12
-   4. _Z80_ is released its buses and waits until /BUSACK = 0.
+         2. _Z80_ does not touch its buses yet and waits until /BUSACK = 0.
+   3. release Data bus = High-Z as input port if the case that _I/O Engine_ was output any data.
-   5. release /WAIT = High-Z as input port.
+   4. release /WAIT = High-Z as input port.
-   6. asserts /BUSREQ = 1 to release all buses.
+   5. asserts /BUSREQ = 1 to release all buses and wake up _Z80_.
 4. _Z80_ continues to next cycle...

 ## Boot configuration
 At booting, _I/O Engine_ read `/boot.cfg` from SD card.
-`boot.cfg` is written in the following TSV (Tab Separated Value) format and contains the following items.
+`boot.cfg` is written in the TSV (Tab Separated Value) format and contains the following items.

 * (1) the title of the setting
   * e.g. `CP/M 2.2`